JohannesBuchner/BXA/README.rst

 BXA shines especially

 * when systematically analysing a large data-set, or
-* when comparing multiple models
+* when comparing multiple models, or
-* when analysing low counts data-set with realistic models
+* when analysing low counts data-set

-because its robust and unsupervised fitting algorithm explores even complicated parameter spaces in an automated fashion.
-The user does not need to initialise to good starting points.
-The `algorithm <https://johannesbuchner.github.io/UltraNest/method.html>`_ automatically runs until convergence, and slows down to sample carefully if complicated parameter spaces are encountered.
-This allows building automated analysis pipelines.
+* when you don't want to babysit your fits
+* when you don't want to test MCMC chains for their convergence

 .. image:: https://img.shields.io/pypi/v/BXA.svg
         :target: https://pypi.python.org/pypi/BXA